kamiarkordari/CarND-PID-Control/README.md

 ##### Twiddle Algorithm
 Tuning a controller is the adjustment of its control parameters to achieve optimal values (for Kp, Ki, and Kd) for the desired control response.
 Stability (no unbounded oscillation) is a basic requirement.
+In addition we may want to optimize the closed-loop performance by minimizing an error function.

 I applied the twiddle algorithm to tune the PID parameters automatically.
 The main concept of twiddle is to methodically vary parameters one at a time and measure the resulting difference in error to determine if increasing or decreasing the value was improving the overall error.

-Twiddle is an alternative to gradient descent.
-An advantage of using twidldle is that it doesn't require calculating of the gradient of high dimensional functions.
+Twiddle has similarities to the gradient descent method.
+An advantage of twiddle is its simplicity.
+It doesn't require calculating of the gradient of high dimensional functions.

 The pseudo code for implementing the Twiddle algorithm is as follows: